Tyquan Thornton: New England Patriots

 Thornton was selected by the New England Patriots in the second round (50th overall) of the 2022 NFL draft.

 On September 1, 2022, Thornton was placed on injured reserve after suffering a fractured clavicle in the preseason, and was re-activated on October 8.
-In Week 6 against the Cleveland Browns, Thornton scored his first receiving and rushing touchdowns, making him the first Patriots wide receiver since Deion Branch (2004) to score a receiving and rushing touchdown in the same game.
-Thornton finished his rookie season with 22 catches for 247 yards and two touchdowns, and ran 3 times for 16 yards and a touchdown.
+During Week 6 against the Cleveland Browns, Thornton scored his first receiving and rushing touchdowns, making him the first Patriots wide receiver since Deion Branch (2004) to score a receiving and rushing touchdown in the same game.
+Thornton finished his rookie year with 22 receptions for 247 yards and two touchdowns to go along with three carries for 16 yards and a touchdown.

 On August 31, 2023, Thornton was placed on injured reserve.
 He was re-activated on October 14.

 On November 16, 2024, the Patriots waived Thornton.

 Kansas City Chiefs

-On November 19, 2024, Thornton was signed to the Kansas City Chiefs practice squad.
+On November 19, 2024, Thornton was signed to the Kansas City Chiefs' practice squad.
 He signed a reserve/future contract on February 11, 2025.

 In the 2025 season, Thornton made his first start as a Chief in Week 2.
 The following week, he caught 5 passes for 71 yards, scoring a touchdown and contributing to the Chiefs’ 22–9 victory over the New York Giants.
+Two weeks later, Thornton achieved a new high in receiving yards, recording three receptions for 90 yards against the Jacksonville Jaguars.
+In 14 games (four starts), he posted 19 receptions for 438 yards and three touchdowns.
+On December 24, Thornton was placed on season-ending injured reserve due to a concussion.

-On October 7, 2025, Thornton achieved a new high in receiving yards.
-He recorded 3 catches for 90 yards on 5 targets against the Jacksonville Jaguars.
+On March 13, 2026, Thornton re-signed with the Chiefs on a two-year, $11 million contract.